 The Count of Monte Cristo Summary

 Edmond Dantès has just been named the captain of the ship Pharaon and has plans to propose to his girlfriend.
 That never happens as Dantès is accused of treason and locked up in an island fortress near Marseille.

-Dantès and his new friend in prison work together to escape the prison island.
-After escaping the island, Dantès go searching after hidden treasure his new friend hid before getting arrested.
+Dantès and his new friend in prison work together to escape from prison located on an island.
+After escaping, Dantès go searching after hidden treasure that his cellmate hid before getting arrested.
 With new-found wealth and fame, Dantès seeks to get revenge on the people who falsely accused him and ruined his life.

-Peuchet was arrested and put under house arrest where he served as a servant to a rich Italian cleric.
-The cleric took a liking to Peuchet and when he died, the cleric left his fortune to Peuchet.
-After that, Peuchet spent years planning his revenge and killed his three friends, one of whom married his fiancé.
+Picaud was arrested and put under house arrest where he served as a servant to a rich Italian cleric.
+The cleric took a liking to Picaud and when he died, the cleric left his fortune to Picaud.
+After that, Picaud spent years planning his revenge and killed his three friends, one of whom married his fiancé.